 Although Sunoco has lost $1 billion on its refineries over the past three years, Carlyle agreed to take a two-thirds stake, for which it made a commitment to kick in $200 million in improvements, according to news accounts.

-Had the refinery closed, gas shortages could have pushed up prices by an estimated 20 cents to 30 cents a gallon in the Northeast, and some 850 union jobs would have been lost in an important electoral swing state.
+Had the refinery closed, gas shortages could have pushed up prices by an estimated 20 cents to 30 cents a gallon in the Northeast, and some 850 union jobs would have been lost in an important electoral swing state-decidedly not what the president wants people to be complaining about a few months before an election.
 And so the White House invested time and political capital to get the deal done, which, incidentally, required setting aside some Environmental Protection Agency (EPA) regulations.

 News stories seemed to focus on the fact that the Obama White House was working closely with a private equity firm during the summer even as it blasted Republican presidential nominee Mitt Romney for ... working for a private equity firm.

-And yet the politicians who are responsible for expanding those agencies still need to get elected.
-So they occasionally come to the rescue of certain select companies or industries by providing tax breaks or funneling money -- the White House worked with Pennsylvania Governor Tom Corbett, a Republican, to chip in $25 million -- or by relaxing certain regulations.
+And yet the politicians who are responsible for expanding those agencies still need to get elected-or re-elected, as the case may be.
+So they occasionally come to the rescue of certain select companies or industries by providing tax breaks or funneling money-the White House worked with Pennsylvania Governor Tom Corbett, a Republican, to chip in $25 million-or by relaxing certain regulations.

 Pulling together the bipartisan deal was beneficial for everyone involved: the companies, employees, consumers, the oil and gas industry, and the state.